Call of Duty: Black Ops III

 Call of Duty: Black Ops III is a 2015 first-person shooter game developed by Treyarch and published by Activision.
 It is the twelfth entry in the Call of Duty series and the sequel to the 2012 video game Call of Duty: Black Ops II.
 It was released on PlayStation 4, Windows, and Xbox One on November 6, 2015.
 A feature-limited version developed by Beenox and Mercenary Technology that only supports multiplayer modes was released on PlayStation 3 and Xbox 360 and was also the final Call of Duty title released on those platforms.

-Black Ops III takes place in 2065, 40 years after the events of Black Ops II, in a world facing upheaval from climate change and new technologies.
+Black Ops III is set in 2065, 40 years after the events of Black Ops II, in a world shaped by the impacts of climate change and the rise of advanced technologies, including cybernetic enhancements.
 Similar to its predecessors, the story follows a group of black ops soldiers.
 The game's campaign is designed to support 4-player cooperative gameplay, allowing for bigger, more open level design and less corridor shooting.
 As the player character is cybernetically enhanced, players have access to various special activities.
 The game also features a standalone Zombies campaign mode, and a "Nightmares" mode which replaces all enemies as zombies.

-Announced in April 2015, the game is the first Call of Duty video game released after Activision ended its partnership with Microsoft Studios and instead partnered with Sony Computer Entertainment, which secured the timed exclusivity of the game's downloadable content.
+Announced in late April 2015, the game is the first Call of Duty video game released after Activision ended its partnership with Microsoft Studios and instead partnered with Sony Computer Entertainment, which secured the timed exclusivity of the game's downloadable content.
 Upon release, the game received generally positive reviews from critics, praising the gameplay, Zombies mode, and amount of content.
 However, it was also criticized for its story and lack of innovation.
-The seventh-generation console versions in particular were singled-out for their lack of a campaign and numerous features, as well as them being online-only.
-It was a commercial success, with it becoming the top-selling retail game in the US in 2015, and one of the most successful titles released for the eighth generation of video game consoles.

-A sequel, Call of Duty: Black Ops 4, was released on October 12, 2018.
+The seventh-generation console versions in particular were singled-out for their graphics, performance issues, and lack of a campaign and numerous features, as well as them being online-only.
+It was a commercial success, with it becoming the top-selling retail game in the US in 2015, and one of the most successful titles released for the eighth generation of video game consoles, selling over 43 million copies worldwide since its release.
+A prequel, Call of Duty: Black Ops 4, was released on October 12, 2018.